pantheon-systems/documentation/source/content/platform-resources.md

 No, your database and application container resources are not shared.
 They operate in their own Linux user space with their own memory.

 ### Are the specs the same for all three environments (Dev/Test/Live)?
-Yes they have the same infrastructure; however, Live environments on Business plans and above have multiple application containers, while Dev and Test environments have only one.
+Yes, they have the same infrastructure; however, Live environments on Business plans and above have multiple application containers, while Dev and Test environments have only one.